b9sk/interview_task_sec/README.md

 Copy `.env.example` to `.env`.

-Run `docker compose up -d` and wait for the containers to be ready.
+Run `docker compose up -d` and wait for the containers are ready.

-Run `./composer.sh install`.
+Run `./composer.sh install` to create vendor/ and apply post install scripts declared in `composer.json`.

 Create tables and populate users with test data from UserSeeder:
 `./artisan.sh migrate --seed`.